anyunyay/ITB13-capstone/agricart-admin/documents/SUSPICIOUS_ORDER_MERGE_IMPLEMENTATION.md

 - Admins can focus on unreviewed suspicious patterns
 - Reduces false positives

-### 2. Audit Trail Preserved
+### 2. Complete Cleanup
-- `suspicious_reason` field is NOT cleared
+- Both `is_suspicious` and `suspicious_reason` are cleared
-- Historical record of why order was flagged
+- Orders completely removed from suspicious tracking
-- Can be reviewed later if needed
+- Clean slate for merged order

 ### 3. Automatic Cleanup
 - No manual intervention required